kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Figure A: Flowchart of contribution guide review process.**

 We propose to make changes to the maintainer engagement and review process for feature requests and pull requests.
+The accompanying contributing guide must define what is required to move a feature request to be available for community contribution.
+It documents the review process and sets community expectations around communications to move a contribution forward.

 Figure A demonstrates a high level view of the proposed process.
-It has three phases: intake, implementation, and review.
+It has three
+phases: intake, implementation, and review.

-REMOVE!!!!!!!
-The guide must describe the triage and review of open feature requests with the goal of identifying issues where community contributions would be welcome.
-It defines what is required to move a feature request to be available for community contribution.
-It documents the review process and sets community expectations around communications to move a contribution forward.
 ### Intake

 The intake process identifies feature requests, through GitHub issues, where